mlahariya/EV-SDG/README.md

 TotalEnergy | Requested energy of the EV session | kWh (float) ChargePoint | Charging station | Categorical (str)

-#### Pre processing
+#### Preprocessing

 We clean the data and prepare preprocessed data using [preprocess](preprocess) module.
-Command line script `/SDG_preprocessing.py` can be used to create the preprocessed datasets.
+The command line script `/SDG_preprocessing.py` can be used to create the preprocessed datasets.
-Running this script will generate a 'slotted data' and a 'preprocessed data file'.
+Running this script will generate a `slotted data' and a `preprocessed data file'.

-* save the raw data file in a folder
+* Save the raw data file in a folder
-* run `/SDG_preprocessing.py` (supporting module `/preprocess` )
+* Run `/SDG_preprocessing.py` (supporting module `/preprocess` )
 * Please see [res/preprocess](/res/preprocess) for generated plots and pre processed data.

 ##### Command line arguments for SDG_preprocess.py

 ```
 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit
   -Year YEAR            Year for modeling (integer)
   -Slotmins SLOTMINS    Minutes in each timeslot (integer)
   -create_plots CREATE_PLOTS
-                        indicator for creating plots
+                        Indicator for creating plots
   -Sessions_filename SESSIONS_FILENAME
                         Name of the file contaning raw data.
 This file must be
-                        present in /res folder (str)
+                        present in the res_folder (str)
   -res_folder RES_FOLDER
-                        Locaiton for raw data file. default is "/res" inside
+                        Location for raw data file.
+Default is "/res".
+Inside
-                        this directoryEV sessions files must be present here
+                        this directory EV session files must be present.
                         (string)
   -verbose VERBOSE      0 to print nothing; >0 values for printing more
                         information.
-Possible values:0,1,2,3 (integer)
+Possible values: 0, 1, 2, 3. (integer)
 ```

 IMP: Please do not forget to give the file name and file location while calling this script